syncfusion-content/maui-docs/MAUI/Rotator/Navigation-Modes.md

 The `NavigationStripMode` property specifies the appearance of navigation bar items.
 The image data can be selected either by `Thumbnail` or by `Dots`navigation modes.

+## Thumbnail

-* `Thumbnail` - The slider items will also be loaded in the thumbnail view.
+The slider items will also be loaded in the thumbnail view.
 When a thumbnail item is clicked, the slider will switch to the corresponding image data.

 {% tabs %}